Beyond Transcription: How a Meta-Aware ASR Model Delivers Words, Emotion, and Intent in 200ms

 • You can tolerate 3--5 second latency to first transcript

-• You need multilingual support with the lowest WER available
+• You need multilingual streaming support with the lowest WER among streaming providers

 Choose Whissle when: